otp-demo/rhsso-auto/configuration-docs/AWS.md

 In AWS, only IdP-initiated SAML flow is supported, which means user needs to be provided with the URL from the IdP to access the Single Signon page for AWS.

-The scripts for AWS is fully automated, which creates and configures the client on Keycloak, and set up on AWS IAM.
+The scripts for AWS is fully automated, which creates and configures the client on Keycloak, and set up identity provider and on AWS IAM.

 ## Prerequisites
 - Working RH-SSO instance
-- Working Ansible Controller instance
+- Working AWS management console.
+Note: this aws account must have a "clean" IAM setup.
+It has never been setup by this instruction.
+Otherwise, please clean the existing configuraitons by:
+  - Delete IAM SAML target identity provider (e.g. demo) from this instruction
+  - Detach the policy fromt he role based on this instruction
+  - Delete the role
-- Administrator access for Ansible and RH-SSO
+- Administrator access for AWS account and RH-SSO
-- [Environment Variables](../README.md#integration-with-rhsso-environment-variables) from `argocd-configs` Config Map and `sso-configs` Secret.
+- [Environment Variables](../README.md#integration-with-rhsso-environment-variables) provided to `argocd-configs` Config Map and `sso-configs` Secret.
+Remember to include all variables provided on `Location` column for `AWS` and `Common`.
+- [Automation Only](#automation) Openshift / K8S cluster / Docker

 ## Automation
 * **Step 1: Create an image for deploying client**
     * Create an image using file [config-aws.sh](../config-aws.py).
-A complete list of environment variables can be found at [Integration with RHSSO Environment Variables](https://github.com/otp-demo/rhsso-auto#integration-with-rhsso-environment-variables).
+A complete list of environment variables can be found at [Integration with RH-SSO Environment Variables](https://github.com/otp-demo/rhsso-auto#integration-with-rhsso-environment-variables).
 * **Step 2: Run script to create an image and run from a Dockerfile**
  * After you are satisfied with variables, payload information etc. in [create-client-aws.py](../create-client-aws.py) and [update-keycloak-aws-configs.py](../update-keycloak-aws-configs.py) files, you can use a script [config-aws.sh](../config-aws.sh) to run .py and create a Dockerfile that that installs [requirements](../requirements.txt) and runs [config-aws.sh](../config-aws.sh).
 For testing, you can also run it locally by setting local environment variables or storing them in .env file.
     * **Run locally**